philipcristiano/cooking.cristiano.cloud/site_src/recipes/four-bean-chili/index.md

-id         : quick-sour-cream
+id         : four-bean-chili
-title      : Quick Sour Cream
+title      : Four-Bean Chili
 date       : 2021-02-15
 blurb      : Vegan, oil-free, and protein-rich chili with 4 kinds of beans and TVP